 Performance Research Books publishes and commissions work that stems from a scholarly engagement with artist-led research and practice.
 Each publication seeks a lively conversation between theory and practice and the work is revealed and illuminated through dialogue and discourse exploring a variety of formats: interviews, photo-essays, performance texts, scenographic designs, scores, notes and critical analysis.

-Performance Research Books is an independent venture of Performance Research, a specialist journal founded in 1996 and published bi-monthly (from 2012) that aims to promote a dynamic interchange between scholarship and practice in the expanding field of performance.
+Performance Research Books is an independent venture of Performance Research, a specialist journal founded in 1996 that aims to promote a dynamic interchange between scholarship and practice in the expanding field of performance.
 Interdisciplinary in vision and international in scope, its emphasis is on contemporary performance arts within changing cultures.
+The journal currently publishes an annual volume consisting of eight issues.

 Performance Research Books follows and expands the policy of the journal, but opens into publishing monographs, bookworks, and singular works on distinctive practice.